DalecB/Image-Processing-API/README.md

 $ npm run build
 $ npm run start
 ```
---> It should make you able to connect on localhost:3000
+&rarr It should make you able to connect on localhost:3000

 ## Emdpoints
 ### 1. localhost:3000/image?filename=yumi&width=500&height=500
-\rightarrow You can check transformed image on "thumb" folder
+&rarr You can check transformed image on "thumb" folder
 ### 2. localhost:3000/meta?filename=yumi
-\rightarrow It should show you the metadata of image
+&rarr It should show you the metadata of image

-\Rightarrow COMMENTED WHICH ONE HAVE BEEN MODIFIED
+### COMMENTED WHICH ONE HAVE BEEN MODIFIED